The Long Road: Composition

 Most of the album's songs were an experiment from the band into writing heavier downtuned riffs in either B or C tuning.
 On tracks such as "Flat on the Floor", "Because of You", and "Throw Yourself Away"; Vikedal implemented the use of double bass drumming.
 Despite this; the album features several prominent acoustic segments on songs such as "Someday", "Believe it or Not", and "Should've Listened".
 Kroeger's lyrics often revolved around topics ranging from breakups, self-harm, sex, and personal motivation.
 Kroeger wrote the lyrics to "Throw Yourself Away" about Melissa Drexler's infamous 1997 infanticide at her high school prom.

 During the band's appearance at Bizarre Festival in Weeze, Germany, on August 16, 2002; "Figured You Out" made its first live appearance.

 "Someday" later made an appearance as a part of Nickelback's appearance on MTV Unplugged in London on September 3, 2003.

 Commercial performance

 The album debuted at No. 6 on the Billboard 200 in the United States and sold 200,000 copies in its first week of release.
 The album was quickly certified platinum by the RIAA on October 24, 2003; eventually being certified double-platinum on March 6, 2004.
 The album was later certified 3× Platinum in the United States on March 10, 2005; having sold 3,591,000 copies as of April 2011.
-It has sold over 5 million copies worldwide and was the sixth bestselling album of 2003, having also sold over 2 million copies internationally.
+It has sold over five million copies worldwide and was the sixth best-selling album of 2003, having also sold over two million copies internationally.
 It was later ranked No. 157 on Billboards 200 Albums of the Decade.